rust-lang/rust/text/0000-type-privacy.md

 Effective visibility of an item is how far it's actually reexported or leaked through other means, like return types.
-Effective visibility can never be larger than nominal visibility (e.g. what `pub` annotation says), but it can be smaller.
+Effective visibility can never be larger than nominal visibility (i.e. what `pub` annotation says), but it can be smaller.

 For example, in the `outer`/`inner` example nominal visibility of `f` is `pub`,